kvto/kvto/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=kvto&show_icons=true&theme=dark)

 ## Jobs 🖱
-Currently working for the company Innova Solutions, located in the district of San Miguel, Lima, Peru, working as a Web Developer in the Wordpress platform.
+Currently working for the company Innova Solutions, located in the district of San Miguel, Lima, Peru, working as a Web Developer in the Wordpress platform, 3D Virtual Reality Developer in the Unity Plataform.

 ## Projects related to my job 💼: